rlunding/Software/catkin_ws/src/00-infrastructure/easy_regression/README.md

 ## Formalization

-Note: These are incomplete design logs.
+Note: These are incomplete design notes.

 A regression test is given by: